Bhubaneswar: Think tanks and research institutes

-Tourism education is another field of study emerging.
-The Eastern Regional Centre of Indian Institute of Tourism and Travel Management (IITTM), the second in the country after Gwalior, was established in 1996.
-One IATA Authorised Training Centre (ATC) is also located in the city premises.
+The Eastern Regional Centre of Indian Institute of Tourism and Travel Management (IITTM), was established in 1996.
+One IATA Authorised Training Centre (ATC) is located in the city.
 Several regional management educational institutions also have travel and tourism related courses in their curriculum.

 Transport

 Bicycle

 A public bicycle sharing project named Mo Cycle has been started by the Bhubaneswar Smart City Limited (BSCL) and the Capital Region Urban Transport (CRUT).
 The scheme aims to reduce traffic congestion, promote non-motorized transport in the city and ensure better last mile connectivity.
 Chief minister Naveen Patnaik in November 2011 inaugurated Mo Cycle.